Windows OS Hub

 • Linux

-Windows OS Hub / Windows 11 / How to Install Windows 11 on Unsupported Hardware (Without TPM & Secure Boot)?
+Windows OS Hub / Windows 11 / How to Install Windows 11 on Unsupported Hardware (Bypass TPM, Secure Boot, RAM)

-How to Install Windows 11 on Unsupported Hardware (Without TPM & Secure Boot)?
+How to Install Windows 11 on Unsupported Hardware (Bypass TPM, Secure Boot, RAM)

-If your computer does not meet the minimum Windows 11 hardware requirements, you will see the following error during the OS installation:
+If your computer doesn’t meet the minimum Windows 11 hardware requirements, you will see the following error during the OS installation:

 This PC can’t run Windows 11.

-This PC doesn’t meet the minimum system requirements to install this version of Windows.
+This PC doesn't currently meet Windows 11 system requirements.
 For more information, visit aka.ms/WindowsSysReq

-To understand what requirements your computer doesn’t meet, check the Windows 11 setup errors in the setuperr.log file.
-This file contains only Windows installation errors (you can find the complete Windows install log in the setupact.log file, but it is hard to debug it since it is very large).
+In earlier Windows 11 builds, the installer did not provide specific reasons why a computer was considered incompatible.
+To find out which requirements your computer doesn’t meet, check the Windows 11 setup errors in the setuperr.log file.
+This file only contains Windows installation errors (you can find the complete Windows setup log in the setupact.log file, but debugging it is difficult since the file is very large).

-To open the Windows setup error log, open the command prompt right on the setup screen by pressing Shift + F10 and run this command:
+To open the Windows Setup Error log, open the command prompt on the setup screen by pressing Shift + F10 (or Fn + Shift + F10 on laptops) and run this command:

 notepad x:\windows\panther\setuperr.log